cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 PureNix compiles this PureScript code to the following Nix code[^modified]:

-[^modified]: This has been slightly simplified to make it a little easier to understand.
+[^modified]: The formatting has been slightly cleaned up to make it a little
+    easier to understand.

 ```nix
 let